Bubble tea for days

 A Taste of Singapore

 Affordable and delicious Singaporean food that’s authentic and served with a smile.
 What more could you want?
-Little Singapore Up Town also has a reputation for dishing up its flavoursome offering nice and quickly too.
+Little Singapore Uptown also has a reputation for dishing up its flavoursome offering nice and quickly too.
 Find a spot in the booth-style seating and settle in for a feast fit for a king.

 If Mexican food is what makes your heart skip a beat, you’re in luck.
 Dig in to all the tacos, enchiladas, burritos, arepas, nachos and antojitos (large snacks to share) at Comuna Cantina, tucked down a cute little laneway off Albert Street.
-And if you get there just to find that all the seats are taken, you’ve got backup: Guzman Y Gomez is just 80 meters away!
+And if you get there just to find that all the seats are taken, you’ve got backup: Guzman Y Gomez is just 80 metres away.

 All things Italian

 Pizza, pasta and plenty of fresh salads are on offer at Vapiano.
 Unlike a traditional restaurant, you order at the counter and get a buzzer, so you wait for your dish to be cooked right before your eyes (which is half the fun).
-Then join your friends at a table upstairs!
+Then join your friends at a table upstairs.
 You won’t be disappointed.

 Coffee on tap